 3. Be mindful of cosmetic damage and unauthorised work

-Residents must be mindful of claiming damages that are purely cosmetic, because if the damage is more than cosmetic and you do not receive the full repairs or replacement now, you will be prohibited from doing so in the future.
-Insurance companies will not pay for hidden damages that were later discovered.
+Residents must be mindful of claiming damages that are purely cosmetic, because if the damage is more than cosmetic and you do not receive the full repairs or replacement now, you may be prohibited from doing so in the future.
+Insurance companies may not pay for hidden damages that were later discovered.

 It is important that you are aware that your insurer can deny a claim for unauthorised work, so you should speak with a specialist before agreeing to any repairs.
 We often find people trying to repair things themselves to save money and this could impact any claim you may have.

 4. Tips for settlement discussions with your insurer

 Once you have spoken with your insurer, it is important that you don’t accept their first offer of settlement, especially if it leaves you short.
 If you are unhappy with your insurer’s response, contact your broker or legal professional for further advice.